HumanSignal/awesome-label-studio-configs/label-configs/ner-tagging-invoices-bio-format/README.md

   - VALOR: Amount/Value
   - NUMFAT: Invoice number

-### OCR Preprocessing Required with Label Studio ML model backend
+### Handling Images of invoices?
+Run the OCR task first

-Before using this configuration, you need to preprocess your invoice images with OCR:
+Before using this configuration, you need to preprocess your invoice images with an OCR model like this: [OCR of Invoices for NER Tagging with BIO Format](../ocr-invoices-pre-ner-bio-format/).

-1. **OCR Preprocessing**: Run an OCR engine on your invoice images before importing them into Label Studio.
-You can use:
-   - Tesseract OCR
-   - Azure Form Recognizer
-   - LayoutLM
-   - Other OCR engines

-2. **Data Format**: Ensure your OCR results include:
-   - The full text content
-   - Word-level bounding boxes
-   - Initial "O" labels for all words

-A complete working example with an ML backend implementation can be found in the [Label Studio Community Forum](https://community.labelstud.io/t/label-studio-not-presenting-the-labels-and-ocr-text/530).

 ## More Info